Baran0ner/Baran0ner/README.md

 I enjoy building systems that turn raw data and ideas into useful products, from dashboards and ETL workflows to AI-powered tools and mobile app experiences.

-Currently working on an AI/ML-based optimization project with TUSAŞ to improve composite manufacturing processes.

 ---

 ## Background